paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

         return NULL;
     }

 If one of the two actions is missing then the exception will not be raised correctly.
-For example returning ``NULL`` without setting an exception type:
+For example returning ``NULL`` without setting an exception type will raise a ``SystemError``.
+For example:

 .. code-block:: c